Scalingo/documentation/_posts/deployment/2000-01-01-deploy-scalingo-from-travis-ci.md

 ### Setup `.travis.yml`

 The **dpl** tool is used by Travis itself for deployment after builds.
 To trigger a deployment after a success build on Travis you have to add the `deploy` section to your `.travis.yml`:

 ```yaml
 deploy:
   provider: scalingo
   api_key: <your Scalingo api token>
 ```

-The recommanded way to add your `api_key` is to encrypt it through the `travis` tool:
+The recommended way to add your `api_key` is to encrypt it through the `travis` tool:

 ```bash
 # Install the travis command if you don't have it yet
 gem install travis